-A study of various techniques designed to enhance management and leadership methods.
+This course is a study of various techniques designed to enhance management and leadership methods.
 Emphasizes decision-making and judgment skills as well as methods to improve effective communication and skills to develop a productive work environment for flight crew and other airline personnel.
-Requires admission to the program and completion of prerequisite program courses with a C or better.
-(Prerequisites: AVIA 2100, AVIA 2110, AVIA 2115).
+Requires current medical certificate, admission to the program and completion of prerequisite program courses with a C or better.
+(Prerequisites: AVIA 2100, AVIA 2110, AVIA 2115.)